I get this question all the time, “Hey Corey, do you know of any good digital music distribution services?”

 But, there are others that may be better for you.

 I figured it was time to whip up a quick blog post for those of you who are looking to sell your music online.

 Digital Music Distribution Services List

 Rather than just breaking down “Distrokid vs TuneCore” or “TuneCore vs CDBaby”, I figured I'd throw out a few more for you.
 Here's a breakdown of the top digital music distribution services that you could use as well.

 When it comes to comparing these services, it isn't always apples to apples.
 I will throw out a few facts for each below to get you rolling but then you can take it from there.

-It is a pretty mixed bag on what the better deal is and it really depends on your personals needs when it comes to licensing, publishing and distribution.
+It is a pretty mixed bag on what the better deal is and it really depends on your personals needs when it comes to licensing, publishing and digital distribution.